Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Introduction

-To summarize, in this paper, we choose to focus on risk as in \eqref{eq:data_model}, \eqref{eq:quadratic_risk} for simplicity, but as the above discussion explains, our results will also translate over to prediction error in \eqref{eq:pred_error}, and we will move back and forth between the two concepts (risk and prediction error) fluidly.
+To summarize, in this paper, we choose to focus on risk as in \eqref{eq:quadratic_risk} for simplicity of exposition, but as we explained above, our results translate over to prediction error in \eqref{eq:pred_error}, which encompasses fixed-X regression error as in \eqref{eq:pred_error_x}.
+In what follows, we will move back and forth between the two concepts (risk and prediction error) fluidly, as needed.